Introduction

 Readers of this Journal will be familiar with the idea of what I refer to as The Irreducibles.
 The Irreducibles have to do with things beyond which it is impossible for human beings to go, at least so far.
 In short, they are things that are unavoidable.

 No doubt, many of you are familiar with the idea of Culture: By Design or Default.
-Meaning, culture, in a sense, (observable and identifiable patterns of verbal and non-verbal behavior) is not something we humans do, it is something that happens to us.
+Meaning, culture (observable and identifiable patterns of verbal and non-verbal behavior) is not so much something we do, it is something that happens to us.
 So, the more we know about it the better.
 Or so one would think.

 And, speaking of thinking, the same goes for that.
 It’s not so much something we do as it is something that happens to us.*